 Change your address online.
 To make your move from California to Oklahoma easier, consider changing your address online.
-It is easy to do, cost efficient, and will ensure that your mail arrives to your new home with you.
+It is easy to do, cost-efficient, and will ensure that your mail arrives at your new home with you.

 Cities and Metro Areas